open-learning-exchange/open-learning-exchange.github.io/pages/githubissues.md

 For everyone's convenience, we highly recommend that you follow a certain structure when submitting a pull request.
 We suggest to include the issue for which the pull request is resolving (for example, if your pull request fixes the issue number 320, then add `#320` to your pull request) to the title of your PR and also the rawgit link into the description of the pull request.
 This saves a lot of time for the person reading your pull request as he/she does not need to search and match the issues with the corresponding PR and is able to instantly see the changes pushed via the rawgit link.

 Additionally, creating a checklist will help others understand what you have done and what needs to be done - it helps you coordinate with your team members with the issues you are facing in an organized manner.
 Github will render the task list in markdown and will look similar to something like the checklist shown below this paragraph.
-Some of these items are of course optional, but try to include as much useful information for others as possible because nobody wants to work on something that has already been completed.

 - [x] Check for issue number in pull request title
 - [x] Are there any unneeded files in the pull request?